-67.39 ROLE OF CITY ATTORNEY'S OFFICE; ADVICE SHALL BE PUBLIC INFORMATION
+67.38 ROLE OF CITY ATTORNEY'S OFFICE; ADVICE SHALL BE PUBLIC INFORMATION [As amended in May C&A mtg - with additional changes suggested by ELC redlined]

-- (a) The San Francisco City Attorney's office shall act to protect and secure the rights of the people of San Francisco to access public information and public meetings and shall not act as legal counsel for any City Employee employee for purposes of or any person having custody of any public record for purposes of unlawfully denying access to public meetings or public information the public. - (b) Notwithstanding the attorney-client privilege and work-product protections that might otherwise be applicable, Aall written or oral communications whether written or oral-with the City Attorney's Office with regard to this Ordinance, and obligations under the California Public Records Act, the Brown Act, and any other applicable open government law, including petitions, requests for opinion, opinions and advice shall be disclosable public records and public information.
-The City Attorney's Office shall not have a policy to provide oral advice in lieu of written advice to avoid disclosure under this provision.
+- (a) The City Attorney shall serve as legal advisor to the COMMISSION.
+The COMMISSION shall, at its request, have assigned to it an attorney from the City Attorney's Office or other appropriate City office, who is experienced and well informed in public-access law matters.
+This attorney shall serve solely as a legal advisor and advocate to the COMMISSION and when requested by the Commission, shall provide opinions and other advice on legal issues that it deems pertinent to its powers or actions under this Ordinance.
+An ethical wall will be maintained between the work of this attorney on behalf of the COMMISSION and any person or office that the COMMISSION determines may have a conflict of interest with regard to the matters being handled by the attorney. - (ba) The San Francisco-City Attorney's office shall act to protect and secure the rights of the people of San Francisco to access public information and public meetings and shall not act as legal counsel for any City Eemployee or any person having custody of any public information for purposes of denying access to public meetings or public information. - (cb) Notwithstanding the attorney-client privilege and work-product protections that might otherwise be applicable, all written or oral communications with the City Attorney's Office with regard to this Ordinance, and obligations under the California Public Records Act, the Brown Act, and any other applicable open government law, including petitions, requests for opinion, opinions and advice shall be disclosable public records and public information.
+The City Attorney's Office shall not have a policy to provide oral advice in lieu or-of written advice to avoid disclosure under this provision.

-- (c) Notwithstanding the provisions of this section, the City Attorney may defend the City or a City Employee in litigation under this Ordinance after a case is filed in court to any the extent required by the State Law or the City Charter or California Law. - (d) Every year on September 30, and as otherwise requested by the Sunshine Commission, the Supervisor of Public Records and Supervisor of Public Forums shall prepare a tally and report of every petition brought before it for access to records and public forum questions since the time of its last tally and report.
-The report shall at least identify for each petition the record or records sought, the custodian of those records, the public forum question presented, the ruling of the Supervisor of Public Records and Supervisor or Public Forums, whether any ruling was overturned by a court and whether each order given to a custodian of public records and/or any employee, official, department, agency, or policy body was complied with.
-The report shall also summarize any court actions during that period regarding petitions the Supervisor of Public Records or Supervisor or Public Forums have decided as well as court actions regarding or implicating the Sunshine Ordinance.
+- (de) Notwithstanding the provisions of this section, the City Attorney may defend the City or a City Employee in litigation under this Ordinance to the extent required by the State Law or the City Charter. - (ed) Every year on September 30, and as otherwise requested by the Sunshine Commission, the Supervisor of Public Records and Supervisor of Public Forums shall prepare a tally and report of every petition brought before it for access to records and public forum questions since the time of its last tally and report.
+The report shall at least identify for each petition the record or records sought, the custodian of those records, the public forum question presented, the ruling of the Supervisor of Public Records and Supervisor of Public Forums, whether any ruling was overturned by a court and whether each order given to a custodian of public records and/or any employee, official, department, agency, or policy body was complied with.
+The report shall also summarize any court actions during that period regarding petitions the Supervisor of Public Records or Supervisor of Public Forums have decided as well as court actions regarding or implicating the Sunshine Ordinance.
 The report shall also include copies of all rulings made by the Supervisor of Public Records and Supervisor of Public Forums and all opinions issued.
+12